computational-metabolomics/dmadb-docs/docs/source/dma-galaxy-workflow.rst

 Run Workflows (Admin only)
 ''''''''''''''''''''''''''''''''''''''''''''''''''
 All workflows for each Galaxy instances can be synced with Django file system so they can be run directly from the django interface.
-In cases where there are multiple file inputs and paramaters this is not practical and not advised.
+In cases where there are multiple file inputs and parameters this is not practical and not advised.

 .. figure:: images/galaxy4.png